 Tubby Raymond Field at Delaware Stadium

-Delaware Stadium (Tubby Raymond Field), one of the finest football facilities in the country at the NCAA Division I Football Championship Subdivision level and home of the 2003 National Champion Blue Hen football team, begins its 59th season of action in 2010.
+Delaware Stadium (Tubby Raymond Field), one of the finest facilities in the country at the NCAA Division I Football Championship Subdivision level and home of the 2003 National Champion Blue Hen football team, begins its 65th season of action in 2016-17.

-Another highlight of the 2002 campaign came in the season-opening win over Georgia Southern Aug.
-29 when the Delaware Stadium playing surface was dedicated as Tubby Raymond Field, recognizing Delaware’s College Football Hall of Fame head coach who retired following the 2001 season after compiling 300 victories in 36 seasons.
-Raymond was on hand to pass the football off to new head coach K.C.
-Keeler prior to the game.
-Most of the team captains from Raymond’s 36 teams were also in attendance to celebrate the evening.
+In 2002, the Delaware Stadium playing surface was dedicated as Tubby Raymond Field, recognizing Delaware’s College Football Hall of Fame head coach who retired following the 2001 season after compiling 300 victories in 36 seasons.

-As part of the new bleachers, the Blue Hen football team now enters Delaware Stadium from a brick runway underneath the stands directly behind the goalposts on gameday.
+The Blue Hen football team enters Delaware Stadium from a brick runway underneath the stands directly behind the goalposts on gameday.
 The team’s smoke-filled exit from the tunnel on to Raymond Field through a gauntlet of Blue Hen Marching Band members lining the field is one of the highlights of football Saturdays at Delaware Stadium.